New Discovery

 Following Laura’s feedback we asked EXCITE International to conduct a health technology evaluation of FlowOx in relation to MS.

-EXCITE International is a global, not-for-profit, collaboration of experts that helps companies like ours to evaluate potential breakthrough technologies and see if FlowOx™ would be of any interest and relevance to patients – if we were to fulfil an unmet medical need.
+EXCITE International is a global, not-for-profit, collaboration of experts that helps companies to evaluate potential breakthrough technologies.
+They investigated if FlowOx™ would be of any interest and relevance to patients – if we were to fulfil an unmet medical need.

-EXCITE International’s conclusion and recommendation was clear and positive, they encouraged us to go ahead: Develop and bring FlowOx™ to MS patients as quickly as we can!
+EXCITE International’s conclusion and recommendation was clear and positive, they encouraged us to go ahead: Develop and bring FlowOx™ to MS patients!

 A further 7 individual cases confirmed Laura’s story.

-Over the following 9 months, Dr. Gabriela Fortes (MD), Neurologist, interviewed 7 MS patients with similar symptoms as Laura’s and the results were the same.
+Over the following 9 months, Dr. Gabriela Fortes (MD), Neurologist, interviewed seven MS patients with similar symptoms as Laura’s and the results were the same.
 Dr. Fortes concluded:

 A total of 7 patients were interviewed, they report a clear impact on symptoms such as pain (4 out of 4), cramps (2 out of 3), and spasticity (4 out of 6)”.